 Docker & Kubernetes Fundamentals | 2-day Virtual Class

-Prefer to attend a public class with a live instructor?
+Prefer to attend a class with a live instructor?

-This is the live instructor-led version of our technical "workshop style" class that covers the core Docker and Kubernetes concepts and guides you to build and deploy containers on Cloud virtual machines and managed Kubernetes clusters.
+This is the live instructor-led "workshop style" version of our technical class that covers the core Docker and Kubernetes concepts and guides you to build and deploy containers on Cloud virtual machines and managed Kubernetes clusters.
 Developers, DevOps, Site Reliability Engineers and I.T.
 Pros will learn how to use containers locally and in the Cloud.
-You’ll experience several demos and hands-on "follow along" activities with the trainer throughout the course as you learn how to build and deploy.
+You’ll experience several demos and hands-on "follow along" labs with the trainer throughout the course as you learn how to build and deploy containers.
 No coding experience is required for the hands-on activities but you'll use the terminal, command prompt and VS Code extensively.

 Students will use virtual machines and managed Kubernetes clusters in the DigitalOcean Cloud.
 Using DigitalOcean is perfect for this fundamentals class because it is far less complex than the big 3 cloud providers but no worries, all skills learned will also apply to Azure, AWS and Google Cloud.
 Using our referral link, you'll be able to create a new DigitalOcean account and get $100 in free credits to spend over 60 days.